raphaelSeguin/ojozene/README.md

 # ojozene

-[_ojozene_](https://ojozene.herokuapp.com) is my final project for teamtreehouse.com FullStack Javascript Techdegree.
+[_ojozene_](https://ojozene.herokuapp.com) is my final and 12th project for teamtreehouse.com FullStack Javascript Techdegree.

 ### To run the app locally: